 Dashboard cameras are also known as dashcams and most of these cameras face forward, pointing out from behind the windshield so that the video image corresponds to the driver’s view.
 Other dashboard cameras face rearward, aimed at the inside of the vehicle and record driver activity.
 Fleet dashcams often link to fleet management software and provide businesses with real time access to recordings for driver behaviour incidents including dangerous and distracted driving.
-The more advanced dashboard cameras utilize computer vision and AI that interprets video recordings providing deeper insight into driver behaviours including mobile phone use, eating and fatigue whilst driving.
+The more advanced dashboard cameras utilise computer vision and AI that interprets video recordings providing deeper insight into driver behaviours including mobile phone use, eating and fatigue whilst driving.

 What Is a Dashboard Camera?